-ADVISING All academic affairs for graduate students in the department are directed by the departmental graduate adviser who is assisted by the administrative staff of the Graduate Division.
+- · Establish guidance commitee in Fall - Take LS 495, TA Prep Course in Fall (required for TAs) - Pass required courses (advanced eco, evo, beh course, 185 and 186) and work toward earning 36 graduate units - Pass DWQE (Capstone) in Spring - Take 375 TA Practicum Course (required for TAs) - Complete any remaining graduate units (36) - Pass required courses if you have not taken it during the first year (advanced eco, evo, beh course; EEB 185 & EEB 186) - For students completing a thesis, nominate a thesis committeee by beginning of Spring and file - Take 375 TA Practicum Course (required for TAs) ADVISING All academic affairs for graduate students in the department are directed by the departmental graduate adviser who is assisted by the administrative staff of the Graduate Division.
 The graduate adviser establishes, at the time of admission to graduate study, a guidance committee for each student that consists of three faculty members for each student.
 The chair of the guidance committee acts as the provisional adviser until a permanent adviser is selected.
 Service as a provisional adviser is designed to be provisional for both professor and student.
 It does not commit the professor to supervise the thesis, nor does it commit the student to a provisional adviser.
 The provisional adviser serves in an advisory capacity until a permanent adviser is found and the master's examination or thesis committee is established.
-Note on the formation of guidance committees: All master's students, whether on the capstone or thesis plan track, should form a committee of three faculty members that will consist of the Faculty Director (currently Dr. Natterson-Horowitz) and two more faculty members (for thesis plan students one of these two additional faculty will be their major professor).
-These three faculty will ultimately be responsible for advising students about coursework, as well as evaluating the DWQE Part II (see below).
-Ideally, this committee should be created during the first quarter of study, but certainly no later than the second quarter (the DWQE Part II is due at the beginning of the third quarter).
-Students should arrange an introductory meeting with committee members and complete a first-year course plan, which must be submitted to the Graduate Student Affairs Officer, Tessa Villasenor.
-FOREIGN LANGUAGE REQUIREMENT None.
+Note on the formation of guidance committees: All master's students, whether on the capstone or thesis plan track, should form a committee of three faculty members that will consist of the advisor and two faculty members.
+These three faculty will ultimately be responsible for advising students about coursework, as well as evaluating the DWQE (see below).
+Ideally, this committee should be created during the first quarter of study.
+Students should arrange an introductory meeting with committee members and complete a first-year course plan, which must be submitted to the Graduate Student Affairs Officer, Melissa Carrillo.
+FOREIGN LANGUAGE REOUIREMENT None.

 COURSE REQUIREMENTS Students must be enrolled full time and complete a minimum of 36 units (nine courses) of graduate (200 or 500 series) or upper division (100 series) course work for the master's degree.
 Within this overall requirement, students must complete 20 units (five courses) at the graduate level for a letter grade.
-Of these 20 required graduate units, 16 must be in the 200 series and 4 may be in the 200 or 500 series.
-Students must complete an advance quantitative course (100 or 200 series) in statistics, biomathematics, or bioinformatics.
+Of these 20 required graduate units, 16 must be in the 200 series and 8 may be in the 200 or 500 series.
+Students must complete one advanced course (200 series) in ecology, evolution, or behavior.
 The guidance committee establishes other specific course requirements individually for each student.
 Note on degree units: Of the 36 units to be applied toward the degree...